-The voluminous work of the late Dr. Rousas John Rushdoony, founder of Chalcedon Foundation, has remarkably influenced Biblical understanding in the twentieth-century church.
+The voluminous work of the late Dr. Rousas John Rushdoony, founder of Chalcedon Foundation, has remarkably influenced Biblical understanding in the twentieth-century Church.
 The Nordskogs have long supported this work.
-Therefore, we are pleased to publish this important new contribution to Biblical worldview literature.
+Therefore, we are pleased to publish this important new contribution to Biblical-worldview literature.

-Faith on Earth? by Lou Poumakis crisply summarizes Dr. Rushdoony’s applied Biblical faith in this readable and pithy overview.
-It begins with Christ’s question, “When the Son of man cometh, shall he find faith on the earth?”
+Faith on Earth? by Lou Poumakis crisply summarizes Dr. Rushdoony’s applied-Biblical faith in this readable and pithy overview.
+It begins with Christ’s question, “When the Son of man cometh, shall He find faith on the earth?”
 (Lk.
 18:8).
 Faith is a big term.
 Faith means understanding that God is our great Father, Lord, and Redeemer.
 Everything in life belongs to Him.
 In this world of ultimate spiritual battle for the souls of men, everything matters for God’s glory and mankind’s good.
 Otherwise, all must count toward sinful death and destruction.
 No territory is neutral.
 Faith requires the constant, thorough seeking of God, of His purposes, and His ways.
 Faith defers to God in all things—including everything economic and everything relational, even the civil sphere and its politics.
 The whole Bible is God’s Law-Word, as all Scripture is inspired of God (2 Ti.
 3:16).

-For too long the church has allowed a misguided and essentially Greek view to direct Christian life.
+For too long the Church has allowed a misguided and essentially Greek view to direct Christian life.
 In this view, known historically as Pietism, only so-called spiritual things are good.
 Material things are evil.
 The Gnostics went so far in this regard as to characterize Satan as the hero of the creation story.
 He thus attempted to stop the Creator from creating an evil material universe.
 The common Christian version of this gnosticism, upon a limited Biblical understanding, teaches that the mysterious spiritual realm is the only good, Satan owns this world, and thus any involvement in it, short of evangelizing, means soiling our spiritual selves.
 They believe salvation is essentially personal and irrelevant to the greater community.
 Often, a primary temporal goal of this faith is to find God in merely mystical experience.
 Such practice completely ignores the moral and ethical imperatives of the Gospel.
 Many varieties of this view have merged to become the mainstream Evangelical Movement.
 Added to it, Dispensationalism has provided a seeming rational excuse for allowing the world to go to ruin.
 In Dispensationalism, the world must become increasingly evil.
 As it reaches a crescendo of wickedness, Jesus will rapture His church from the world, and soon after will set up an external kingdom of Christ’s rule-of-iron over the remnant of the evil world.

 On the face of it, the Pietistic and Dispensational view flies in the face of the ministry of the Holy Spirit.
 Even Christ’s disciples at first expected such an external Kingdom.
 But no. Christ’s Kingdom expands from the heart of the individual outwards under the salt and light influence of believers.
 Thus, Jesus said the Kingdom comes without observation (Lk.
 17:20).
-The Biblical view, the one the early American Pilgrims and Puri- tans held, says that Christ’s ministry will successfully fill the world with a mountain (world order) made without hands (Dan.
+The Biblical view, the one the early American Pilgrims and Puritans held, says that Christ’s ministry will successfully fill the world with a mountain (world order) made without hands (Dan.
 2:35, 44-45).
 Psalm 110 indicates that Christ rules at the right hand of the Father, reigning in the midst of His enemies, until they are made His footstool (Mt.
 22:44; 1 Co.
 15:25-26; Heb.
 2:8).
-Clearly, Christ intends to rule over an earthly Kingdom, in anticipation of eternity, by expanding His benevolent influ- ence through His people as they build the Kingdom.
+Clearly, Christ intends to rule over an earthly Kingdom, in anticipation of eternity, by expanding His benevolent influence through His people as they build the Kingdom.
 He rules by His Holy Spirit through the individual hearts of those who belong to Him.

-In Faith on Earth?, Lou Poumakis presents a Biblical worldview de- signed to bring us out of selfish Christianity into the Kingdom-oriented faith of the Scriptures.
+In Faith on Earth?, Lou Poumakis presents a Biblical worldview designed to bring us out of selfish Christianity into the Kingdom-oriented faith of the Scriptures.
 Lou does an excellent job of stimulating our thinking of the world on Christ’s terms.
-The church and the yet to be evangelized world need this message.
-When He re- turns in glory, may Christ indeed declare, “Yes, the Son of Man found faith on the earth!”
+The Church and the yet-to-be-evangelized world need this message.
+When He returns in glory, may Christ indeed declare, “Yes, the Son of man found faith on the earth!”

 Praise for Faith On Earth?

 Lou Poumakis’ Faith on Earth? is clear in its language, cogent in its presentation, and bold in its challenge to Christians to obey God’s laws.
 Here and there, it’s even rather startling.
-The reader will probably find himself asking, probably more than once, “Why didn’t I think of that?” — Lee Duigon
+The reader will probably find himself asking, probably more than once, “Why didn’t I think of that?”

 Just before the resurrected Jesus left the earth He told his disciples, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.”